 ‘Educational’, which is a guide tour with a real life guide – this is the one I recommend!

-The top tier is the most scenic of all the areas of the Amphitheater (please note that in 2021 this area is closed to the public, I will update this should the option of visiting become available again).
+The top tier is the most scenic of all the areas of the Amphitheater (please note that since 2021 this area is closed to the public, I will update this should the option of visiting become available again).

 This is a wonderful area if you want to also catch views above the Roman Forum and you don’t have mobility issues: this is the only part of the Colosseum without a lift or a ramp.